midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** It’s funny that the turkey baster is a weird talisman in the book and now is a weird talisman in the book’s origin story.

-**Lepucki:** There was always a joke where I was going to get turkey basters made that said “<cite>California</cite>” on the side to give away at readings.
+**Lepucki:** There was always a joke where I was going to get turkey basters made that said “<cite>California</cite>” on the side, to give away at readings.

 **Kiesling:** Speaking of apocalypses, the novel felt pretty political to me.
 I guess in post-apocalyptic or slow apocalyptic or any kind of dystopian work, there’s always going to be a political element, just in that most people don’t totally dispense with identifying some particular reason for the societal breakdown.
 I liked how in <cite>California</cite>, it’s this cluster of interconnected things, some of them climatic and some of them social.
 It’s not just one thing that happens and then everything is fucked.
 It’s pretty topical.
 Was that intentional?